Kayaking engages the body

 The basic principle in burning body fat through kayaking is that you burn more calories if you drag more weight across the water.
 But other factors such as wind, current as well as your paddling speed also will affect the amount of calories burned.
 So essentially, anything that makes paddling tougher or more strenuous is good for you because it enables you to burn more calories.

-Get in touch with Captain Mike’s Kayak Rentals in Crystal River, Fl., to rent a kayak.
-At Captain Mike’s Kayak Rentals your safety and convenience is our priority.
+Get in touch with Captain Mike’s Kayak Academy in Crystal River, Fl., to rent a kayak.
+At Captain Mike’s Kayak Academy your safety and convenience is our priority.
 We offer high quality kayaks and provide the education to all our clients on how to get the most from their paddling ventures.
-For more information, visit the “Captain Mike’s Kayak Rentals’” site.
+For more information, visit the “Captain Mike’s Kayak Academy’” site.

 - Outdoor Sports Gear Reviews.
 (2015).
 How many calories are burned when I go kayaking?.
 Retrieved from http://www.outdoorsportsgearreviews.com/many-calories-burned-go-kayaking/